-Working within federal and state guidelines, AHCCCS has developed the methodology for making time-limited payments to fee-for-service (FFS) providers.
-FFS provider payments will utilize the same ARP qualifying services as those identified for the AHCCCS managed care Directed Payments for eligible providers.
-Both non-Indian Health Service (IHS)/Tribal (638) providers, and IHS/638 providers, could be eligible for payment.
+AHCCCS is working within federal and state guidelines to develop the methodology for making time-limited payments to fee-for-service (FFS) providers.
+It is anticipated that those payments will utilize the same ARP qualifying services as those identified for the AHCCCS managed care Directed Payments for eligible providers.
+Both non-IHS/638 providers, and IHS/638 providers paid at FFS rates, could be eligible for payment.
 Unless otherwise specified, the responses below apply to providers paid by MCOs and FFS.